Lake Baccarac - Largemouth Bass

 Largemouth Bass Fishing

-The lodge uses 18’ Crestliner boats with 60-h.p. motors with front and rear trolling motors and depthfinders.
-Also available is the upgrade to 22’ Skeeters.
-You’ll fish two anglers per guide.
-Many of the guides have twenty years or more experience on Lake Baccarac.
+Boats: The Lodge uses 18’ Crestliner boats with 60-h.p. motors with front and rear trolling motors and depthfinders.
+22’ Skeeters are available as an upgrade.
+You’ll fish two anglers per guide and boat.

 Lake Baccarac Lodge

 The Lodge is situated at the edge of Lake Baccarac in the quaint fishing village of Bacurato.
 The Lodge overlooks Lake Baccarac and the beautiful mountain scenery.

 Double occupancy air-conditioned rooms overlook the lake, and are complete with two queen beds, private bath, and filtered water.